 Most Common Types of Workplace Injuries

 The workplace can extremely be a hazardous place, even when that workplace is just an office.
 Whether you work in a warehouse, an oil rig, or a cubicle, you could be susceptible to suffering serious injuries while on the job.
 According to OSHA, 4,679 workers were killed on the job in 2014 and thousands more suffered serious injuries.
 These are serious numbers that demonstrate how dangerous the workplace can be for any worker.

-There are countless injuries that often plague people while on the jobs, including:
+Countless injuries plague people while on the jobs, including the following:

 - Loss of vision

 - Spinal cord injuries